paul-reese/clojure-hello-cf/README.md

 ## Enable Clojure App for Cloud Foundry

-To enable this Clojure application to run in Cloud Foundry a Profile was created in the root directory containing this snippit.
-The profile or Procfile will reside in the root directory of the hello_cf project.
+To enable this Clojure application to run in Cloud Foundry a Profile was created in the root directory.
+The web profile or Procfile will reside in the root directory of the hello_cf project.
 To view this Procfile;

     % more Procfile
     web: lein with-profile production trampoline run -m hello-cf.core $PORT